r00tmebaby/ZED-Guardian/README.md

 - **Screenshot Manager**: Capture screenshots of specific windows or desktops.
 - **Scheduling**: Set recurring or one-time schedules for blocking/unblocking internet.
 - **Multi-PC Monitoring**: Connect to multiple clients and control them remotely.
-- **Network Scanning**: Scan the local network to identify online devices.
+- **Network Scanning**: Scan the network to identify online devices.

 ## Installation